 Ecosystems around the world are at risk of critical transitions due to increasing anthropogenic pressures and climate change.
-Yet, it is unclear where the risks are higher or where in the world are ecosystems more vulnerable.
+Yet it is unclear where the risks are higher or where in the world ecosystems are more vulnerable.
 Here I measure resilience of primary productivity proxies for marine and terrestrial ecosystems globally.
 Up to 29% of global terrestrial ecosystem, and 24% marine ones, show symptoms of resilience loss.
-These symptoms are shown in all biomes, but by large Arctic tundra and boreal forest are the most affected, as well as the Indian Ocean and Easter Pacific.
-Despite the results are likely an underestimation, they enable the identification of risk areas as well as the potential synchrony of some transitions.
-Mapping where ecosystems are likely to undergo critical transitions or long transients can help prioritize areas for management interventions and conservation.
-These results pave the way towards developing an ecological resilience observatory.
+These symptoms are shown in all biomes, but Arctic tundra and boreal forest are the most affected, as well as the Indian Ocean and Eastern Pacific.
+Although the results are likely an underestimation, they enable the identification of risk areas as well as the potential synchrony of some transitions, helping prioritize areas for management interventions and conservation.

 When ecosystems are closed to tipping points or potential critical transitions, they leave statistical signatures on time series know as critical slowing down.
 It means that they take more time to recover after disturbances, leading to an increase in variance and autocorrelation.
 In this paper I applied known early warning signals of critical transitions, and complement them with critical speeding up and fractal dimensions to remote sensing data of primary productivity of ecosystems in land and oceans.

 Seeing from space, primary productivity is the pulse of life in the biosphere and is typically measured as carbon stored in plants and phytoplankton.
 The dataset is imperfect and perhaps too short to capture long term dynamics, but to date it is the best observational record we have.

 About a third of the terrestrial ecosystems, and about a quarter of the oceans are showing symptoms of resilience loss.